MaterializeInc/materialize/doc/user/content/sql/patterns/single-parsing.md

 ---
-title: "Single parsing"
+title: "JSON parsing"
-description: "Parse a source once and save resources."
+description: "How to use materialized views to parse a JSON-formatted source once, making it reusable across clusters and saving resources."
 aliases:
-  - /guides/single-parsing/
+  - /guides/json-parsing/
 menu:
   main:
     parent: 'sql-patterns'
 ---

 <!-- Use a single materialized view to parse a Kafka/Redpanda source **only once** and save resources. -->
-Avoid parsing **more than once** a Kafka/Redpanda source.
-Using a single materialized view for parsing leads you to multiple benefits:
+Avoid parsing a Kafka/Redpanda source **more than once** .
+Using a single materialized view for parsing has multiple benefits:
 * Faster and reusable access to data
-* Lesser resources processing data
+* Less resources processing data
 * Cleaner code

 ## Details

 Materialized views process data and store the results in durable storage.
 Re-doing the parsing step, as a subquery, on every view consuming from a source will multiply the processing effort.

-#### Multi-parsing
+### Multi-parsing

 The following scenario reflects how two different materialized views increase the processing **overhead** by doing the same parsing step in the subqueries: